Araceli4690/pizza-hunt/README.md

 - CSS

 ## Getting-started
-To run the application clone the code and from the root of the project directory and run `npm i` to install the necessary node packages then run `npm i express` and `npm i mongoose1 to install the dependencies.
+To run the application clone the code and from the root of the project directory and run `npm i` to install the necessary node packages then run `npm i express` and `npm i mongoose` to install the dependencies.
 After dependencies have been installed, from the root of the project directory run `node server.js` to launch the application.The application then can be opened on any browser at the localhost:3001 url.

 ## Deployed-app